m8pple/arch2-2016-cw/README.md

   processor actually functions.
-The overall functionality of how a processor works is relatively easy to grasp, but there is lots of interesting detail which gives you a lot of insight (both into CPUs, but also into software and digital design).
+The overall functionality of how a processor works is relatively easy to grasp, but there is lots of interesting detail which gives you some insight (both into CPUs, but also into software and digital design).

 - Understand the importance of having good specifications,